matejchalk/better-enums/README.md

 This library provides a custom enum implementation which attempts to **avoid the pitfalls of TS enums**, while also **enhancing unions with runtime features**.

-These "better enums" are created either from an array of values (a "**basic enum**") or an object mapping keys to values (a "**labeled enum**"), with a union type then being automatically inferred from these values.
+These "better enums" are created either from an array of values (a "**simple enum**") or an object mapping keys to values (a "**labeled enum**"), with a union type then being automatically inferred from these values.
 This pattern is the commonly recommended alternative to the `enum` keyword.
 Using this library has the advantage of encapsulating some of the necessary TypeScript magic that can be daunting for less experienced TypeScript programmers.

 The labeled enums offer good compatibilty with built-in enums.
 Since they support the same dot syntax and can even be created from an existing built-in enum, migrating away from the `enum` keyword should be fairly straightforward for existing projects.